MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

 ---
-title: Use Teams Toolkit to provision cloud resources
+title: Use Teams Toolkit to provision cloud resources for Visual Studio
 author: MuyangAmigo
-description: In this module, learn how to do provision cloud resources using Teams Toolkit, resource creation and customize resource provision ms.author: shenwe ms.localizationpriority: medium ms.topic: overview
+description: In this module, learn how to do provision cloud resources using Teams Toolkit, resource creation and customize resource provision in Visual Studio ms.author: shenwe ms.localizationpriority: medium ms.topic: overview